valgaze/publishidea/docs/patterns.md

 ## Patterns

-A SpeedyBot Listener is made up a sequence of steps, so if you want to add functionality to your Bot, you can just "snap-in" on a new step and then do whatever you want.
+A SpeedyBot Listener is fundamentally made up a sequence of steps, so if you want to add functionality to your Bot, you can just "snap-in" on a new step and then do pretty much whatever you want with it.

-Below are snippets which should get you up and running-- you just grab them and drop into your bot.ts and get going
+Below are usable snippets which should get you up and running-- you just grab them and drop into your bot.ts and get going the speedy and easy way

 Tip: you can copy/paste this document into a large language model to get better code suggestions